Strichartz estimates for Schr\"odinger equations with slowly decaying potentials: Introduction

 for all $\alpha\in \Z^n_+$.
 Let $H_1=-\Delta+Z|x|^{-\mu}+\ep V_S(x)$.
 Then there exists $\ep_*=\ep_*(Z,\mu,V_S)>0$ such that for all $\ep\in [0,\ep_*)$ and $(p,q)$ and $(\tilde p,\tilde q)$ satisfying \eqref{admissible}, there exists $C>0$ such that

 for all $u_0\in L^2(\R^n)$ and $F\in L^{\tilde p'}(\R;L^{\tilde q'}(\R^n))\cap L^1_{\mathrm{loc}}(\R;L^2(\R^n))$. \end{theorem}

-\begin{remark} Under the conditions in Theorem \ref{theorem_2}, $H_1$ is defined as a unique self-adjoint operator generated by the lower semi-bounded sesquilinear form $\<(-\Delta+Z|x|^{-\mu}+\ep V_S)f,g\>$ on $C_0^\infty(\R^n)$.
+\begin{remark} Under the conditions in Theorem \ref{theorem_2}, $H_1$ is defined as the unique self-adjoint operator generated by the lower semi-bounded sesquilinear form $\<(-\Delta+Z|x|^{-\mu}+\ep V_S)f,g\>$ on $C_0^\infty(\R^n)$.
 Moreover, $H_1$ is purely absolutely continuous and has no eigenvalue. \end{remark}

 \begin{remark} It will be seen in the proof that one can choose $\ep_*=\min(Z/M_0,\ \mu Z/M_1)$ in Theorem \ref{theorem_2}, where $M_\ell =\norm{|x|^\mu (x\cdot \nabla)^\ell V_S}_\infty$. \end{remark}